qpsolvers/qpsolvers/doc/developer-notes.rst

 .. note::

     The prototype needs to match the actual function.
-You can check its correctness by running ``tox -e py`` in the repository.
+You can check its correctness by running ``pixi run test`` in the repository.

 5. Below the prototype, import the function into the ``solve_function`` dictionary: